 Ahead of Sustainability in Packaging Europe we caught up with Sebastian Tarkowski, Innovation Catalyst from NINE to discuss the future of the packaging industry, challenges faced by a material supplier and more about his presentation on 'Designing packaging for a sustainable future'.

-Hear more from Sebastian Tarkowski in Barcelona this month at Sustainability in Pac - Book Now!
+Hear more from Sebastian Tarkowski in Barcelona this month at Sustainability in Pac -

 Why do you think it is important to attend the Sustainability in Packaging conference?

 Creating real sustainability is not a one man show, we need to use every available tool available across many touchpoints to really make a difference.
 With that said, that also means that there are great business opportunities for agile players preparing to walk that extra mile.
 I believe this conference is a great meeting point for all those who are interested in shaping a business landscape for a sustainable future.
 After all, it’s about doing what’s right.
 If we are to solve the environmental challenges we are facing collectively, then we need to collaborate.

 How do you foresee the future of packaging sustainability over the next 5 years?

 I see two things.
 Primarily, we will see a lot of sustainable packaging propositions, meaning less plastic or less material in general, easier to recycle or biodegradable.
 Simultaneously we will witness an increasing consumer pull for sustainability in packaging as environmental awareness increases.
 Still, it is our responsibility as producers to offer better and more sustainable solutions.

 Secondly, we will be seeing a lot more of smart packaging, that is- digitally communicating packaging.
 For example, packaging that can minimize food waste by knowing and reporting its temperature.
 Packaging that knows where it has been, where it is, and where it is heading.
 And, packaging that replaces traditional media in creating consumer interaction.